 Tiny parasitic chalcid wasps are active in orchards at shuck fall that parasitize moth eggs while braconid wasps parasitize borers within plant tissues.

 Home Orchardists: Cut out mined shoots below the wilted area to eliminate larvae.
 Overwintering larvae may be found and destroyed under thin bark in branch crotches.
-Look for a buildup of chewed bark and frass (excrement).
+Look for a buildup of chewed bark and frass (excrement) when monitoring.

 Warning: Many pesticides are hazardous to bees.
 Look for bee precautionary statements on product labels and do not use these products during bloom or if bees are foraging in the orchard.